udoprog/musli/benchmarks/index.md

 > - `128` - 128-bit integers are not supported.
 > - `u64` - Format is limited to the bounds of signed 64-bit integers.
 > - `empty` - Empty variants are not supported.
-> - `newtype` - Newtype variants are not supported.
 > - `number-key` - Maps with numerical keys like `HashMap<u32, T>` are not supported.

 Specific comparison to BSON, because the format is limited in capabilities.